michael-gif/JSON-Interpreter/README.md

 public static void writeString(ArrayList<HashMap<String, String>> data, String filename) {}
 public static void writeHashMaps(ArrayList<HashMap<String, HashMapValue>> data, String filename, boolean append) {}
 ```
 - The first method will write HashMap's with `String` keys and values.
-This is useful if you want to write some simple JSON objects.
+This is useful if you want to write some simple JSON objects, such as `{"name":"bob"}`.
 - The second method will write HashMap's with `String` keys and `HashMapValue` values.
 This is if you want to write more complicated JSON objects, which involve lists.
 - For example, doing
 ```java